 When appropriate and helpful Child Psychotherapists work closely with educators, schools, preschools and other professional practitioners involved in supporting a particular family.

 Overall Child and Adolescent Psychotherapy studies take 5 or more years to complete, providing child psychotherapists with specialist knowledge and skills that enable them to form and maintain positive and supportive relationships with children, young people and their families.

 CHILD AND ADOLESCENT PSYCHOTHERAPY

-If your child's behaviour, emotional expressions and self-esteem have been concerning you for some time it is probable that child psychotherapy (a long-term and in-depth intervention) will best support their emotional and mental health in the long run.
+If your child's behaviour, emotional expressions and self-esteem have been concerning you for some time it is probable that Child and Adolescent Psychotherapy (a long-term and in-depth psychological intervention) will best support their emotional and mental health in the long run.

 I can help with the following matters:

 anxiety, OCD, intrusive thoughts

 medically unexplained symptoms (e.g. wetting, soiling, aches)